 MarketMuse scans the competitive content from across the entire web to develop robust topic models.
 Not so with Surfer.

+There are a lot of irrelevant one-word topics in Surfer, plus a lot variants on the tame topic.
 I think the winner is clear about which model offers better suggestions on what topics to cover.

 Content Strategy and Planning

 The bigger the site, the harder it is to prioritize.
 Even with a few hundred pages, it becomes difficult trying to determine what is the best course of action.
 Everyone wants to become an authority, but how do you do that in the most efficient way possible.
 This is where machine learning and artificial intelligence can be of immense value to content teams of all sizes.

 MarketMuse has a deep understanding of your content, its associated topics, and the content of your competitors.
 It’s why we call it a content intelligence platform.
 MarketMuse keeps track of the inventory on your site.
 With the help of personalized content metrics, you can create AI-driven content plans with high confidence that they will succeed.